 In the soil spectroscopy modelling community, most current research efforts are focusing on minimizing the differences in performance between local (e.g. location or field specific) models versus large-scale (e.g. national, continental or global) models.
-On the one hand, this may be because the choice of the statistical model itself only results in slight performance variability depending on the complexity of the soils.
+On the one hand, this may be because the choice of the statistical model itself only results in slight performance

+- 60 variability depending on the complexity of the soils.
 Traditional chemometric approaches (e.g. partial least squares regression (PLSR); e.g. Janik and Skjemstad, 1995), machine learning (e.g. regression tree methods; e.g. Clairotte et al., 2016; Dangal et al., 2019) and deep learning (e.g. convolutional neural networks; e.g. Padarian et al., 2019a, b) have all been used fairly successful.
-On the other hand, the premise focus of these studies may have been due to be explained by the fact that in the past, large-scale models still tended to perform less accurate than small-scale models (Guerrero et al., 2016; Stevens et al., 2013).
-Two reasons for lower accuracy are a higher soil heterogeneity across larger spatial scales, which leads to a higher variability of spectral patterns and the limitations of statistical models to deal with such variability.
+On the other hand, the premise of these studies may have been due to the fact that in the past, large-scale models still tended to perform less accurate than small-scale models (Guerrero et al., 2016; Stevens et al., 2013).
+Two reasons for lower - 65 accuracy are a higher soil heterogeneity across larger spatial scales, which leads to a higher variability of spectral patterns and the limitations of statistical models to deal with such variability.
 Another reason is inharmonious sample preparation, measurement protocols and instruments (Nocita et al., 2015).
-Therefore, local models used to predict soil properties for a specific location or region were initially favored (Wetterlind and Stenberg, 2010; Stevens et al., 2013; Guerrero et al., 2016; Sila et al., 2016; Viscarra Rossel et al., 2016a), but these had to be re-calibrated using new samples and laboratory analysis for every new region.
+Therefore, local models used to predict soil properties for a specific location or region were initially favored (Wetterlind and Stenberg, 2010; Stevens et al., 2013; Guerrero et al., 2016; Sila et al., 2016; Viscarra Rossel et al., 2016), but these had to be re-calibrated using new samples and laboratory analysis for - 70 every new region.

 More recently, however, methods were developed to use large soil spectral libraries (SSL) to predict soil properties locally at new locations, further minimizing the time and expenses required for sampling and laboratory work.
-Currently, several countries have established SSLs using archived, legacy and new soil data, such as The Czech Republic (Brodský et al., 2011), France (Gogé et al., 2012; Clairotte et al., 2016), Denmark (Knadel et al., 2012), China (Shi et al., 2014), the U.S. (Dangal et al., 2019) United States (Wijewardane et al., 2018; Dangal et al., 2019), Brazil (Demattê et al., 2019) and Switzerland (Baumann et al., 2021).
-Continental, e.g. Australia (Viscarra Rossel et al., 2008) or Europe (Stevens et al., 2013), as well as global SSLs have also been established (Viscarra Rossel et al., 2016a; ICRAF, 2020).
+Currently, several countries have established SSLs using archived, legacy and new soil data, such as The Czech Republic (Brodský et al., 2011), France (Gogé et al., 2012; Clairotte et al., 2016), Denmark (Knadel et al., 2012), China (Shi et al., 2014), the U.S. (Dangal et al.,

+- 75 2019), Brazil (Demattê et al., 2019) and Switzerland (Baumann et al., submitted).
+Continental, e.g. Australia (Viscarra Rossel et al., 2008) or Europe (Stevens et al., 2013), as well as global SSLs have also been established (Viscarra Rossel et al., 2016; ICRAF, 2020).
 The operational value of SSLs lies in the ability to pull representative information (either the actual soil spectra or learnt model "rules") from them, requiring less new local samples and laboratory analysis.
-These methods can be summarized as augmenting SSLs with local soil samples, or spiking (Shepherd and Walsh, 2002; Brown, 2007; Wetterlind and Stenberg, 2010; Seidel et al., 2019), subsetting (Araújo et al., 2014; Lobsey et al., 2017), memory- or instance-based learning (Ramirez-Lopez et al., 2013b; Gholizadeh et al., 2016), subsetting (Araújo et al., 2014; Lobsey et al., (Ramirez-Lopez et al., 2013a; Gholizadeh et al., 2016), or transfer learning (Padarian et al., 2019a), which.
-Spiking can be defined as adding local soil samples to a general SSL.
-Subsetting can generally be defined as dividing the SSL into smaller partitions based on characteristic features (e.g. geographic regions, soil type, etc.) or a specific method.
-One such method is memory- or instance-based learning, in which soil samples similar or related to the target local samples are retrieved from memory and merged to calibrate a new model.
-Finally, transfer learning is the process of sharing intra-domain information and rules learnt by general models to a local domain (Pan and Yang, 2010).
+These methods can be summarized as augmenting SSLs with local soil samples, or spiking (Shepherd and Walsh, 2002; Brown, 2007; Wetterlind - and Stenberg, 2010; Seidel et al., 2019), memory- or instance-based learning (Ramirez-Lopez et al., 2013; Gholizadeh et al., 2016), subsetting (Araújo et al., 2014; Lobsey et al., 2017) or transfer learning (Padarian et al., 2019a), which is the process of sharing intra-domain information and rules learnt by general models to a local domain (Pan and Yang, 2010).